Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 She was, nonetheless, pregnant, at that phase in the pregnancy where her normally sleek and athletic physique was as round as a football in the middle, and her cub was apparently an eager kicker.

-"Well… I was glad for my disguise.
+"Well...
+I was glad for my disguise.
 It kept the sun off.
 But *God,* I had the hardest time drinking enough without drawing suspicion.
-I think the Corti who owned the ship probably suspected, really, but…Hi! *Thank* you!"
+I think the Corti who owned the ship probably suspected, really, but...
+Hi! *Thank* you!"
 Anna had come toddling over with a leaf.
 She gave Xiù a wide-eyed, uncertain look as if expecting her to do something with the leaf beyond take it, then promptly turned and wobbled away in search of some other trophy.

 Xiù giggled and added the leaf to the pile of such gifts she’d accumulated over the last few minutes.

 "So, hot then," Myun summarized with a chitter.

 "Oh yeah.
 A desert.
-With a huge wide slow green river running right through the city…" Xiù sighed.
+With a huge wide slow green river running right through the city..."
+Xiù sighed.
 "I bet it was beautiful in its day."

 "What’re they like?"
 Myun chittered as she watched Anna find a random twig and promptly try to gift it to her brother.